michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/pre-trip-meetingevent.md

 * Prepare crews: Divide your group into crews of six people, with at least one adult per crew.
 If your group size isn’t easily divisible by six, crews of five are fine, too.
 Assign each crew a number, starting at one and going up as high as needed.
 Post these crew lists on the door or walls when people arrive.&nbsp;

 * Plan for service: For best results, begin to plan weeks before this event.
 Find enough service projects within your church facility for each crew to have their own project to complete within 30 minutes or so.
-Any type of service will work: cleaning, painting, office work, sorting supplies or straightening storage closets.
+Any type of service will work: cleaning, painting, office work, sorting supplies, or straightening storage closets.
 OR serve outside your facility doing yard work for elderly members, small home repairs, volunteering at a local non-profit–the possibilities are endless\!&nbsp;

 * Communicate projects: Write up and print a brief description of what each numbered crew will be doing, including the location and supplies needed as well.&nbsp;